Writing a Job Description: The Game-Changing Template You Need NOW

 Use a Great Performance Profile to Define a Great Performer

-A Great Performance Profile – a description of precise competencies and Measurable Outcomes – avoids these sorts of problems.
-It says to staff: “If you meet these expectations, and only these, then we will consider you to be doing an amazing job and to be a Great Performer.”
+I use a document called a Great Performance Profile to describe Key Competencies, Measurable Outcomes, and Minimum Acceptable Standards (MAS) of a role.
+It explains to staff, “If you meet these expectations, and only these, then we will consider you to be doing a great job and to be a Great Performer”.

 You may be thinking that a Great Performance Profile sounds like a thorough job description in itself – and you would be partly correct:

-• However, I prefer to use the word “performance” to emphasise that tasks can be completed in many different ways (e.g. through automation and outsourcing), not just by filling a role as the term “job description” implies.
+• Performance: I prefer to use the word “performance” to emphasise that tasks can be completed in many ways (eg. through automation and outsourcing), not just by filling a job as the term “job description” implies.

-• I use the term “profile” because the document goes beyond defining a Great Performer in the context of a recruitment process.
-The Measurable Outcomes make it easier to benchmark all staff and to hold them accountable.
-This helps during the induction period, reiterating to new staff why they were hired and the standards expected.
-With clearly defined outcomes, employees can self-manage, knowing what to focus on and whether they are meeting the desired standard.
-Finally, managers can use the profile for training, performance management and promotion.
+• Profile: I use the term “profile” because the document goes beyond defining a Great Performer in the context of a recruitment process.
+The same metrics help during the employee onboarding period, reiterating to the new employee why they were hired and the expected standards.
+It should go on to be utilised in performance reviews; with clearly defined outcomes, employees can self-manage, knowing what to focus on and whether they meet the desired standard.

 Example of a Great Performance Profile

-Before we go any further and describe in detail how to draw up your own Great Performance Profile, I want to show you what one looks like.
-The profile below is for a hypothetical sales position.
-(You may notice a column titled “MAS” with numbers indicating a competencies importance, I explain more about this below on "Step 4").
-Feel free to adapt it as a template, but don’t copy it – your business, sales, standards and requirements will differ from this example:
+Before I describe how to draw up your own Great Performance Profile, I want to show you what one looks like.
+This example profile is for a hypothetical sales position.
+Feel free to adapt it as a template, but don’t copy it – your business, sales, standards, and requirements will differ from this example:

 MEASURABLE OUTCOMES FOR A GREAT PERFORMER